LionelDraghi/List_Image/README.md

    ```
    The function simply walk through the Container, and gather the image of each element.

-2. The `List_Style` generic package, that is one of the `Image` generic parameters.
+2. The `Image_Style` generic package, that is one of the `Image` generic parameters.
    The style of the presentation may be customized in a large way, see examples behind.

-3. A collection of predifined `List_Style` instantiation.
+3. A collection of predifined `Image_Style` instantiation.

 ### use example